-where $\langle title \rangle$ is the new title of the line and must be enclosed in quotes.
+where <text> must either be a quoted string or a string variable.
 The quotes will not be shown in the key.
 A special character may be given as a backslash followed by its octal value ("\345").
 The tab character "\t" is understood.
 Note that backslash processing occurs only for strings enclosed in double quotes - use single quotes to prevent such processing.
 The newline character "\n" is not processed in key entries in either type of string.